 Fixed Contract Fees

-Paymentsense guarantees to set the rate of your fees for the duration of the contract – but isn't that what a contract is for?
+Paymentsense guarantees to set the rate of your fees for the duration of the contract – but isn't that what contracts are for?
 It's a dubious claim of advantage over the competition.

 There are three card machines available – Countertop is the traditional retailer's cart horse that has a fixed presence, but they also have a portable device which has a 100m range and is perfect for use in restaurants, clubs and pubs.